mikaere66/DiscoverNavDrawer/README.md

 * Street Art
 * Urban Play

+All of the above are linked with built-in Google maps

-Favourites (multiple view-types can be displayed in one list)
+Favourites (multiple view-types are displayed in one list)

 Icons legend and App settings